realworldocaml/book/en/guided-tour.md

   helpful to include `;;` to improve OCaml's error reporting).
 - After evaluating an expression, the toplevel prints first the result and then the type of the result.
-- Function arguments are separated by spaces, instead of by parentheses and commas, which is more like the UNIX shell than C or Java.
+- Function arguments are separated by spaces instead of by parentheses and commas, which is more like the UNIX shell than it is like traditional programming languages like C or Java.
 - OCaml allows you to place underscores in the middle of your integer literals, as a way of improving readability.
 Note that underscores can be placed anywhere in within the number, not just every three